Alex Trew

 Radek Stefanski and Alex Trew, ‘Selection, Patience, and the Interest Rate’, Journal of Political Economy Macroeconomics, 2024, 2(1):149-81, paper; working paper version.

-Muscatelli, Anton, Graeme Roy and Alex Trew, 'Persistent States: lessons for Scottish devolution and independence', National Institute Economic Review, 2023 (Spring):51-63, paper; working paper version.
+Muscatelli, Anton, Graeme Roy and Alex Trew, ‘Persistent States: Lessons for Scottish Devolution and Independence’, National Institute Economic Review, 2023 (Spring):51-63, paper; working paper version.

 Khomba, Dan and Alex Trew, ‘Aid and Local Growth in Malawi’, Journal of Development Studies, 2022, 58(8):1478-1500, paper.

 Heblich, Stephan, Alex Trew and Yanos Zylberberg, 'East Side Story: Historical Pollution and Persistent Neighborhood Sorting’, Journal of Political Economy, 2021, 129(5):1508-52, paper.
 TED talk.
 Cheddar video.
 Guardian article.
 WSJ podcast. econimate video.
 The Economist.
 Freakonomics Radio.
+Washington Post.

 Trew, Alex, ‘Endogenous Infrastructure Development and Spatial Takeoff in the First Industrial Revolution’, American Economic Journal: Macroeconomics, 2020, 12(2):44-93, paper.
 AEA Research Highlight.

-Heblich, Stephan and Alex Trew, 'Banking and Industrialization', Journal of the European Economic Association, 2019, 17(6):1753–1796, paper.
+Stephan Heblich and Alex Trew, ‘Banking and Industrialization’, Journal of the European Economic Association, 2019, 17(6):1753–1796, paper.

-Nolan, Charles and Alex Trew, 'Transaction Costs and Institutions', The B.E.
+Charles Nolan and Alex Trew, ‘Transaction Costs and Institutions’, The B.E.
 Journal of Theoretical Economics (Contributions), 2015, 15(2):391-432, paper.

 Trew, Alex, ‘Spatial Takeoff in the First Industrial Revolution’, Review of Economic Dynamics, 2014, 17:707-25, paper, MATLAB code.